sohail19go27/BeyondChats/README.md

 Scrape the oldest blog articles from BeyondChats .

-Store and manage them via CRUD APIs.
+Store and manage them via namely CRUD APIs.

 Enhance article content using AI (LLM) with reference articles.